Jieyab89/OSINT-Cheat-sheet/contribution.md

 # Other

 If you want change the repo for web based and create like node, data list, search and other are welcome

+# WIKI

+## Format

+- Create the filename example "OSINT for investigation of war and geopolitics"
+- Create the content with title header 1 example "# investigation of war and geopolitics"
+- Add Reference
+- File extension .md